 Sec.
-69C Unexplained expenditure etc. a) In a previous year an assessee had incurred any expenditure; and b) Assessee offers no explanation about the source of such expenditure or part thereof (or the explanation, if any, offered by him is not satisfactory in the opinion of the Assessing Officer) expenditure or part thereof, may be deemed to be the income of the assessee for such previous Note: The proviso to sec.
-69C provides that notwithstanding provisions of the Act, such unexplained expenditure which is assessee shall not be allowed as a deduction in any year under the second s deemed to be the income of the Sec.
+69C Unexplained expenditure etc. a) In a previous year an assessee had incurred any expenditure; and b) Assessee offers no explanation about the source of such expenditure or part thereof (or the explanation, if any, offered by him is not satisfactory in the opinion of the Assessing Officer) Amount incurred on such expenditure or part thereof, may Note : The proviso to sec.
+69C provides that notwithstanding provisions of the Act, such unexplained expenditure which is assessee shall not be allowed as a deduction in any year unc deemed to be the income of the Sec.
 69D Amount borrowed Any amount is borrowed on a hundi from, or any amount due thereon is repaid to, any person otherwise than through an account payee cheque.
-Amount so borrowed or repaid shall be deemed to be the income of the person borrowing or repaying the amount for the previous year in which the amount was borrowed or repaid as case may be. or repaid on hundi For avoiding double taxation, if in any case any amount borrowed on a hundi has been taxed under this section, such person shall not be liable to tax again in respect of such amount on repayment of such amount.
+Amount so borrowed or repaid shall be deemed to be the income of the person borrowing or repaying the amount for the previous year in which the amount was borrowed or repaid as case may be. or repaid on Notes hundi • For avoiding double taxation, if in any case any amount borrowed on a hundi has been taxed under this section, such person shall not be liable to tax again in respect of such amount on repayment of such amount.
 Amount repaid shall include the amount of interest paid on the amount borrowed.
 Tax Rate Income referred to in sec.
 68 to sec.
 69D shall be taxable @ 60% (+ SC @ 25% + cess) without giving effect to any deduction in respect of any expenditure or allowance or set off of any loss.
 [Sec.
 115BBE]